spcl/serverless-benchmarks/README.md

 ```

 The SeBS-Flow paper published at [EuroSys'25](https://dl.acm.org/doi/abs/10.1145/3689031.3717465)
-extends SeBS with support for serverless workflows and NoSQL database:
+extends SeBS with support for serverless workflows and NoSQL database.
+You can find workflow benchmarks on the [`feature/workflows`](https://github.com/spcl/serverless-benchmarks/tree/feature/workflows) branch   (AWS, Azure, GCP).

 ```
 @inproceedings{10.1145/3689031.3717465,